Quickstart: Create automated tasks, processes, and workflows with Azure Logic Apps - Visual Studio

 Access to the web while using the embedded Logic App Designer

-The designer requires an internet connection to create resources in Azure and to read the properties and data from connectors in your logic app.
-For example, if you use the Dynamics CRM Online connector, the designer checks your CRM instance for available default and custom properties.
+The designer needs an internet connection to create resources in Azure and to read properties and data from connectors in your logic app.

 Create Azure resource group project

-Start Visual Studio and sign in with your Azure account.
+Start Visual Studio.
+Sign in with your Azure account.

 Under Installed, select Visual C# or Visual Basic.
 Select Cloud > Azure Resource Group.
 Name your project, for example: